marioaacuna/openai_projects/TopicSpecificKnowledge/README.md

-Chatbot with Scientific Knowledge
+# Chatbot for Scientific Knowledge

-This repository contains code for a chatbot that utilizes scientific knowledge.
-The goal of the chatbot is to provide answers to questions related to regenerative medicine.
+This repository contains scripts to generate a chatbot with specific scientific knowledge.
+Some of the scripts are taken from https://github.com/daveshap/ChatGPT_QA_Regenerative_Medicine.
+Please note that this is a work in progress and the repository is currently private.

+## Requirements

+To use this chatbot, you need to have the following installed on your system:

+- Python 3
+- Scopus API key

-Installation
+## Installation
-To use the chatbot, follow these steps:

-Clone the repository
+To install the necessary dependencies, run the following command:

-Install the required dependencies by running pip install -r requirements.txt Run the chatbot script by running python chatbot.py Usage
+pip install -r requirements.txt
-Once the chatbot is running, it will prompt the user to enter a question related to regenerative medicine.
-The chatbot will then use OpenAI's GPT-3.5 model to generate a response to the question.

-Acknowledgements
-Part of the code in this repository was taken from daveshap/ChatGPT_QA_Regenerative_Medicine.
+## Usage

+To use the chatbot, run the following command:

-Contributing
+## Contributing

-This repository is a work in progress, and contributions are welcome.
-If you have suggestions for improving the chatbot or adding new features, please submit a pull request or open an issue.
+If you find any bugs or want to contribute to this project, please feel free to create a pull request.

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.